 VMware’s annual Systems Research Award recognizes early career systems researchers who have made notable contributions to computer science systems research, and who demonstrate an outstanding level of innovation, academic research leadership, and industry impact with their work.
 The recognition includes a $100,000 gift to the researcher’s university in support of his/her research.
 Eligible faculty must be within five years of their first tenure-track appointment.Learn More

-Professor Zaharia’s accomplishments as a young researcher include developing the well-known and widely used open source projects Apache Spark, Apache Mesos, and Tachyon (now Alluxio).
+Professor Zaharia received the 2016 VMware Systems Research Award.
+His accomplishments as a young researcher include developing the well-known and widely used open source projects Apache Spark, Apache Mesos, and Tachyon (now Alluxio).
 Zaharia’s academic work has received thousands of citations, and his software is being used by thousands of developers worldwide.

 The Early Career Faculty Grant program is intended to recognize the next generation of exceptional faculty members.
 A gift to the researcher’s university is made in support of his/her research and to promote excellence in teaching.
 Early career faculty must be within five years of their first tenure-track appointment.
-Recent grants include promising new faculty from:
+Recent grants include: